teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 The closer the plaintiff’s design patent is to any prior art designs, the harder it is to show the defendant’s product is infringing.
 Where the prior art is similar to the design patent, even small differences between the design patent and the defendant’s design become important.
 "The ordinary observer, however, will likely attach importance to those differences depending on the overall effect of those differences on the design." [*Crocs v.
 Int’l Trade Commission*](http://scholar.google.com/scholar_case?case=8466727333574506240).

-In litigation, defendants frequently use prior art to reduce the potency of the plaintiff’s design patents.
-When Apple alleged that Samsung’s Galaxy tab infringed an iPad design patent, Samsung replied by digging up examples of prior art tablets.
+In litigation, defendants frequently use prior art to chip away at the plaintiff’s design patents.
+For example, when Apple alleged that Samsung’s "Galaxy Tab" infringed an iPad design patent, Samsung replied by digging up examples of prior art tablets:

 <img src="/images/design-patent/ipad-v-galaxy-tab-fidler-design-patent-compare.jpg" class="translucent">

 Samsung was making a simple argument: the Galaxy tab doesn’t copy Apple’s ‘889 design patent, its just using public-domain design elements like the prior art like the  a rectangle with rounded corners found in the 1994 "Fiddler" tablet.

-**Infringement Consequences**.
+**Penalty for Infringement**.
 The penalties for *design* patent infringement are large, and often larger than the damages in a comparable *utility* patent case.
 This is because design patent damages are not "apportioned."
 In utility patent cases, [damages](http://www.law.cornell.edu/uscode/text/35/284) are awarded in proportion to the extent that the infringing feature drove the defendant’s profits.
 But for design patent infringement, there is no such reduction.
 Instead, the plaintiff is awarded the infringer’s “*[total profit*](http://www.law.cornell.edu/uscode/text/35/289).”

 The design patent owner may also be awarded an "injunction" – a court order forbidding the defendant from selling any products that use the plaintiff’s patented design.